Skip to main content

 • See your heart rate overlayed with your glucose data to understand how to fuel for workouts.

-How to set up
+How to set up the FitBit <> Veri Integration

 ***Using Fitbit with Veri requires an active account with Fitbit.

-Toggling Fitbit on will require you to log in with your Fitbit credentials and authorize Veri to connect with Fitbit.
+Toggling Fitbit ON will require you to log in with your Fitbit credentials and authorize Veri to connect with Fitbit.

-Make sure each point is toggled on, then tap "Accept."
+Make sure each point is toggled on, then tap Accept.

-At any point, you can remove the authorization by toggling the authorization off.
+At any point, you can remove the authorization by toggling the authorization OFF.
 Under the settings of the Fitbit section, you can select which data types are synced to Veri at any point in time.

 You are now ready to use Fitbit!
 By default, Sleep, Heart Rate, and Workouts should be enabled.
 If you have a mix of devices (For example: Apple Health for Heart Rate, Fitbit for Sleep), you can make the appropriate adjustments here by toggling on or off the data points you want from each source.